-As evidence of substantial involvement, applicants must submit a resume of their professional activities relevant to practice in Family Law.
-The resume should give the Board an overall picture of the applicant's experience and expertise in Family Law, with an emphasis on involvement over the past three (3) years.
+As evidence of substantial involvement, applicants must submit a resume of their professional activities relevant to practice in Family Law within their application.
+The resume should provide an overall picture of the applicant's experience and expertise in Family Law, with an emphasis on involvement over the past three (3) years.
 It is not expected that a comprehensive curriculum vitae will be submitted.